tomdee/calico-docker-prototype/GCEPrototype.md

 The following instructions show how to set up GCE for Calico, install and configure the various Calico components, configure GCE's networking and the BIRD BGP client.

 ## How to install and run it.
+You'll need two GCE hosts running CoreOS, each with a valid IP address that you'll need to set in a number of places (listed in the bullet points below).
+(You can add further servers, but it requires extra changes to the config files that is not documented in detail here.)
+There are a couple of gotchas here.

+* You must make sure that you have configured both these hosts with the "IP forwarding" flag set (under advanced options in the web developer console).
+* Our testing showed that several required kernel modules were missing from the default CoreOS image (`coreos-stable-444-5-0-v20141016`); these were included in `coreos-beta-494-1-0-v20141124` (at the time of writing), so you should create your hosts using this image (or a later one).

+* A working OS on the servers, with docker installed.
+We recommend CoreOS, though any other flavour of Linux is likely to work, subject to the requirement that you need at least version 1.2 of docker (and we recommend using at least version 1.3).

+_All commands from here assume that you are running as root._

 The installation assumes two GCE hosts, each with a valid IP address.
 You'll need to use these IP addresses in a number of places as documented below.
 In the example config, these IP addresses are 10.240.254.171 and 10.240.58.221 for the first and second server respectively - you should replace references to these IP addresses with your own host addresses.

 #### Prerequisites

-1. You'll need two hosts (you can add more, but you'll need to make some further changes to the various configuration files).
-There are a couple of gotchas here.

-    * You must make sure that you have configured both these hosts with the "IP forwarding" flag set (under advanced options in the web developer console).
-    * Our testing showed that several required kernel modules were missing from the default CoreOS image (`coreos-stable-444-5-0-v20141016`); these were included in `coreos-beta-494-1-0-v20141124` (at the time of writing), so you should create your hosts using this image (or a later one).

-2. Copy the whole of this git repository to both host servers as `/opt/demo` (the location isn't important, except in so far as it is used in the instructions).
+1. Copy the whole of this git repository to both host servers as `/opt/demo` (the location isn't important, except in so far as it is used in the instructions).

-3. Edit the IP addresses for the servers.
+2. Edit the IP addresses for the servers.
 These need to change in various places.
-    + `felix.txt` at the root of the repository, which must have both IP addresses and hostnames (without qualification - up to the first dot) modified.
+    + `felix.txt` at the root of the repository, which must have both IP addresses and hostnames.
+The hostnames in the example are `instance-1` and `instance-2`; these must match the hostnames returned by `hostname` on your compute hosts.
-    + The Dockerfiles under the directories `felix` and `bird`.
+    + The Dockerfiles under the directory `felix` needs to have the IP addresses changed.
+    + The Dockerfile under the directory  `bird` needs to have the IP addresses changed.

+    If your code is in `/opt/demo`, and the two IP addresses in use are `1.2.3.4` and `2.3.4.5`, using hostname `host_1` and `host_2`, then the following commands will do it.

+            IP1=1.2.3.4
+            IP2=2.3.4.5
+            HOST1=host_1
+            HOST2=host_2
+            for file in /opt/demo/felix.txt /opt/demo/felix/Dockerfile /opt/demo/bird/Dockerfile;
+            do
+              sed -i 's/IP1/$IP1/' $file
+              sed -i 's/IP2/$IP2/' $file
+              sed -i 's/HOST1/$HOST1/' $file
+              sed -i 's/HOST2/$HOST2/' $file
+            done

-    + The BIRD configuration assumes that your container addresses are in the `192.168.0.0/16` range; if they aren't, you'll need to edit `bird.conf`.
+3. The BIRD configuration assumes that you are willing to assign container addresses in the `192.168.0.0/16` range; if for some reason you need to use another range, you'll need to edit `bird.conf` in the (hopefully) obvious way, but also modify the instructions later.

 4. Build the four docker images, by executing the commands below.
 The fourth image is just a utility image that contains tools such as `wget`, `telnet` and `traceroute` - making testing connectivity easier - while the others contain real useful function.

-        sudo docker build -t "calico:bird" /opt/demo/bird
+        docker build -t "calico:bird" /opt/demo/bird
-        sudo docker build -t "calico:plugin" /opt/demo/plugin
+        docker build -t "calico:plugin" /opt/demo/plugin
-        sudo docker build -t "calico:felix" /opt/demo/felix
+        docker build -t "calico:felix" /opt/demo/felix
-        sudo docker build -t "calico:util" /opt/demo/util
+        docker build -t "calico:util" /opt/demo/util

 5. On each host, run the following commands (as root).

         modprobe ip6_tables
         modprobe xt_set
-        mkdir /var/log/calico
+        mkdir -p /var/log/calico
-        mkdir /var/run/netns
+        mkdir -p /var/run/netns
-        mkdir /opt/plugin
-        mkdir /opt/plugin/data
+        mkdir -p /opt/plugin/data

 6. Copy the base config file with information about Felix and the ACL manager (recall that you editted this above).
 You only need to run this command on the first host.